How to set up Logic Rules functionality in your online form

 How to Enable the Show/Hide Rule

 1. Select or create a form

-Login to your MightyForms dashboard.
-From there you can:
+Login to your MightyForms dashboard, then:

 2. Add all the fields you need